YOU'VE INVENTED AN AMAZING NEW PRODUCT--

 Whenever you invent an excitingly new invention, then either--

 1) it was well-known 100 years ago, or

 It is virtually unknown for an excitingly new invention to be both excitingly new and to actually work.
 Those rare inventions that are actually novel and that actually work are almost always considered by others, including experts, to be impossible or useless.
 For example, airplanes were considered impossible until the Wright brothers figured out how to do it.
 Mere mention that you were working on a flying machine in 1890 would not cause others to rush out and beat you to it, because most people would think it-- and you-- were crazy.

 By contrast, most inventions are simply minor improvements on already existing products and processes.
 While an inventor may think his invention is completely original, it often turns out that much of the invention is already in the public domain, unknown to him.
 In fact, experience seems to prove time and time again that the more an inventor thinks an invention is original, the less likely it actually is.
-The inventor, starting with an enormous invention before the invention is searched, sadly discovers that the invention is a bare whimper afterwards.
-But this is not to discourage the inventor, because if it were not for bare whimpers, the US Patent Office would probably cease to exist.
+The inventor, starting with an enormous invention before the invention is searched, sadly discovers that the invention is a bare whimper after a pile of similar prior inventions turns up.
+But this is not to discourage the inventor, because if it were not for bare whimpers, the US Patent Office would have very little to examine, and issues valid patents on bare whimpers all of the time.
 So you do not need to worry about discussing the general field of your invention, because most of it is probably already well-known.
 For example, if your invention is an improved coating for a razor blade, you can talk about razor blades and coatings.
 Just don't talk about your coating.

 HOW CERTAIN ARE YOU THAT YOUR INVENTION WORKS?